Floppin8/Floppin8/README.md

 - 👋 Hi, I’m @Chessin8tor
 - 👀 I’m interested in HTML, CSS, and JS
-- 🌱 I’m currently learning SQL
+- 🌱 I’m currently learning Java
 - 💞️ I’m looking to collaborate on a game
 - 📫 How to reach me: N/A